 During Character Creation you may choose to use the Default Stat Line, before racial modifiers, instead of rolling for stats, or if after rolling ten sets of stats you don’t like the results

 Natural Weapon Proficiency: Knives, Bludgeons and Axes

-Trainable Weapon Proficiency: Axes (2-handed), Hand Weapons, Whips and Crossbows
+Trainable Weapon Proficiency: Axes (2-handed), Hand Weapons, Whips, Crossbows, Firearms

 See Equipment section for details.
 When using a weapon that your class is not proficient with, see Combat Penalties.
 There is no level or title prerequisite to train in a new proficiency, however you must receive the appropriate Training.

 For Zealots, their intense Faith is often used as a weapon, feeding the constant fury and turmoil within themselves.
 In addition to the typical methods of fury gains, the Zealots Militant Faith Class Passive also allows for Fury gains both inflicting and receiving damage from Faith Powers.

 However, a Zealots fury can be equally stoked when they find themselves forced to heal or otherwise benefit their allies.
 Whether this is out anger that someone would dare attack their allies or out of rage for the missed opportunity to inflict damage themselves, varies depending on the Zealot.
 Regardless, Zealots also gain +1 Fury for a normal heal or buff of any kid, and +2 Fury for a Crit heal.